Adonis-Anes/hello-world/README.md

 # hello-world
-My firts repository to understand what GitHub is
+My first repository to understand what GitHub is